maitak/sitebuilding/README.md

 ### Install site

-The following commands should be executed from the root of the newly created repository being logged in as a newly created bash user in the vagrant/dev.
+The following commands should be executed from the root of the newly created repository being logged in as a newly created bash user in the docker/dev.

-1. Run 'composer install' (it may be worthwhile seeing this https://www.drupal.org/node/2700999)
+1. Run 'composer install' (it may be worthwhile seeing this https://www.drupal.org/node/2700999) ( _More information and work required to confirm the next few steps_ )
 2. Update `sites/default/aliases.drushrc.php` with the GIT Repo and the Sitename (given by Bastian or Michi) *(if it is already the site_name you are already good)*
 3. Run `git submodule update --init`
 4. Install Drupal